isobelleanna/fullstack-course-app/README.md

 # fullstack-course-app

-A course directory built using React, Java and SQL
+A course directory built using React, Java and SQL.